sgroi-l/project-gallery/README.md

 ## Debugging

-When clicking the 'about' button, the user would be redirected to the project page, I needed to stop this event from firing as otherwise it wouln't be possible to read the description of each project.
-After learning about event propagation I realised that I could call the `stopPropagation()` method onto the buttons which would stop them sending the 'click' event further up the tree and triggering the cards link.
+When clicking the 'About' button, the user would be redirected to the project page, I needed to stop this event from firing as otherwise it wouln't be possible to read the description of each project.
+After learning about event propagation I realised that I could call the `stopPropagation()` method on the buttons object which would stop them sending the 'click' event further up the tree and triggering the cards link.
+I added a line into the loop, which stops the event bubbling up.